newbiochemist/BOSS22/pages/en/privacy.markdown

 ## Privacy

 The site is hosted on [GitHub Pages](https://pages.github.com/).
 No cookies are stored.
-When you visit a site, the computer serving he site can collect information such as your ip address, browser, operating system etc. For more information on this see [GitHub's privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+When you visit a site, the computer serving the site can collect information such as your ip address, browser, operating system etc. For more information on this see [GitHub's privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

 Registration details are stored on [Host Pinnacle Kenya](https://www.hostpinnacle.co.ke/) and your email will be used to send